Deciding on a price for your new products or services can be tricky.

 Keeping the description and features constant for the tested patient management platform ensured pricing was the only variable that was changing.

-- Each respondent assessed how reasonable the base price level was for the platform.
-This figure represented the target pricing for the client’s platform.
+For example, each respondent assessed how reasonable the base price level was for the platform.

-- If the respondents deemed the first price level reasonable, they then evaluated a slightly higher price level to see if the cost was still reasonable or if they’ve reached their breaking point.
+- If the respondents deemed the first price level reasonable, they then evaluated a slightly higher price level to see if the cost was still reasonable or if they’d reached their breaking point.

 - If the respondents found the first price level to be unreasonable, they were shown a follow-up price level that was slightly lower.
 The idea here was to see if respondents would find a lower price level more reasonable or if there was still a gap in their expectations.